-The Insurance Administration System is expected to be implemented in June 2024.
 The information systems scheduled to be replaced with BAS continue to age and present risks for ETF to manage.
 ETF will need to continue to maintain these older systems to ensure effective administration of each benefit program.
-In July 2021, ETF contracted with Benefitfocus, Inc., to develop a new insurance administration system (IAS).
+In July 2021, ETF contracted with Benefitfocus, Inc. to develop a new insurance administration system (IAS).
 The system is expected to replace enrollment and eligibility processes of the current MyETF Benefits system and other ETF processes related to billing and employer transaction files.
 IAS will be used for administration of various ETF programs, including health insurance, life insurance, income continuation insurance, and ERA/CB.
-ETF and Benefitfocus began planning for IAS in September 2021, and the system is expected to be implemented in June 2024.
+ETF and Benefitfocus began planning for IAS in September 2021.

+The insurance administration system is expected to be implemented in June 2025.